masjohncook/CREMEv2/README.md

 <!-- GETTING STARTED -->
 ## How To's
 You need to prepare follow [Setup](#Setup) tutorial:
-  * Nat network
+  * adapters of each VM
   * 5 VMs we didn't provide
   * 5 VMs we provide
-  * 2 network adapters of each VM

 ##### VMs on Virtual Box
 ![](https://i.imgur.com/R4FWhjS.png)